PoojaKatariya1811/Django-Website/README.md

 # Django-Website

-A basic website with a database and register and login options
+A basic Django website for Login and Registration
+This website works on Object Relational Mapping technique.